 Officers (Executive Committee)

-- Peter Dswonyk, Vice Chair
+- (open), Vice Chair

 - Steve Black, Treasurer

-- Clare Keller, Interim Secretary
+- (open), Secretary

 SHAL Treasurer Steve Black joined the SHAL board in 2019.
 From a small farming town in New Mexico, Steve attended college at the University of New Mexico, then spent four years on active duty with the US Navy.
 After earning an MBA at the University of North Florida, he worked for 30 years in financial analysis and management in the rail and aviation agencies of the U.S. Department of Transportation.
 During that time Steve also continued serving in the Naval Reserves and continued his education, taking courses to attain the equivalent of a bachelor’s in accounting and was designated a CPA in the District of Columbia.
 He has been the Treasurer and then Vice President of the Old Island Restoration Foundation since 2009.
 He attended the Monroe County Sheriff’s Office Citizens Police Academy, the City of Key West Ambassador’s Academy, and the Community Foundation of the Florida Keys‘ Leadership Success Academy.
 He joined the SHAL Board to work to improve the quality of life for homeless and other residents of the community.

-SHAL Vice Chair Peter Dswonyk is a formerly homeless disabled veteran who served his country in the United States Marine Corps, which included a tour in Vietnam.
+SHAL Past Chairman Peter Dswonyk is a formerly homeless disabled veteran who served his country in the United States Marine Corps, which included a tour in Vietnam.
 He is currently a full-time volunteer Resident Manager with Volunteers of America in Key West, where he helps supervise and counsel homeless veteran participants at the 15-bed facility.
 He also serves the membership of VFW Post 3911 Key West as the Post Service Officer, advising and assisting members with obtaining records and benefits, as well as updated information on changes in Veterans Administration policies.
 Mr. Dswonyk earned a GED while in the military and is a graduate of the Community Foundation of the Florida Keys‘ Leadership Success Academy and the City of Key West Ambassador’s Academy.

-SHAL Past Chair Alan Teitelbaum had a diverse career a medicine and psychiatry in California.
+SHAL Past Chairman Alan Teitelbaum had a diverse career a medicine and psychiatry in California.
 For over 30 years he also actively participated in a number of medically and psychiatrically-related nonprofit organizations.
 He has been a part-time resident of Key West since 1990 and a full-time resident since 2008.
 Alan graduated from the City of Key West Ambassador’s Academy in 2010.
 He joined the SHAL Board in 2011 and credits joining the Board to his desire help our efforts to improve the lives of the Homeless members of our community.
 He is also a Board Member of the Rural Health Network of Monroe County.
 He is committed to improving health care and reducing medical expenses for everyone in Monroe County.

 Meetings of the Board of Directors are normally scheduled on the third Tuesday of each month and are open to the public (although portions of meetings dealing with sensitive personnel or other matters may be closed).
 The Chair may schedule special meetings at any time.
-The next meeting will be held at 1:00 p.m. on Monday, November 18th at the Rural Health Network conference room, 3706 N Roosevelt Boulevard, Key West.
-Upon request, appropriate auxiliary aids and services will be provided free of charge, including but not limited to qualified sign language interpreters and printed material in alternative formats.
-Please notify the SHAL Executive Director at 502.876.5092 or ExDir.SHAL@gmail.com at least two days prior to the meeting.
-This schedule is subject to change without notice.